codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 </p>

-* This is very **different from recurent model** cause recurent models looks on the word one at a time, and remembers which words he saw before and therefore remember thier order.
+* This is very **different from recurent model** cause recurent models looks on the word one at a time, and remembers which words he saw before and therefore remember their order.

 ## BERT (Bidirectional Encoder Representation from Transformer)